Alexander De Croo: Part of the Wilmès I and II governments

-Prime Minister
+Premiership (2020–2025)

-On 23 September 2020, Alexander De Croo and Paul Magnette (PS) were appointed by the King to form a government.
+On 23 September 2020, Alexander De Croo and Paul Magnette (PS) were appointed by the King to form a government as a so-called "Vivaldi coalition".
 On 30 September 2020, it was announced that De Croo would take over the position of prime minister, succeeding Wilmès.
+De Croo's government has a higher proportion of women ministers than any previous Belgian government: half of the ministers are women.

-The formation of the Belgian government (Vivaldi) took a considerable amount of time.
+The formation of the Belgian government took a considerable amount of time.
 The book De doodgravers van België by Wouter Verschelden states that the main reason for the prolonged negotiations was a scandal about communication between De Croo and an Italian pornographic film actress.
 In August 2021, Corriere della Sera quoted statements by the implicated actress, claiming that De Croo had messaged her seeking a meeting and that they had not met, but had continued to exchange messages.

-De Croo's government has a higher proportion of women ministers than any previous Belgian government: half of the ministers are women.

-In June 2021, he visited the site of the Antwerp building collapse with King Philippe of Belgium and spoke with emergency workers.
+In June 2021, he visited the site of the Antwerp building collapse with King Philippe of Belgium and spoke to emergency workers.